 WORDS BY JOSEPH FURNESS

-Storytelling is at the essence of jewellery; hence, it’s crucial to know a thing or two about the designers you invest in.
-One man who has a fascinating tale to tell is Matthew Harris, founder of jewellery brand Mateo.
+Storytelling is at the essence of jewelry; hence, it’s crucial to know a thing or two about the designers you invest in.
+One man who has a fascinating tale to tell is Matthew Harris, founder of jewelry brand Mateo.

 Having moved from Jamaica to New York City when he was just 16, the self-taught designer is manifestly adaptable, multilayered and down-to-earth.
-He’s also clear in his artistic vision, which is why his fine and demi-fine jewellery – realised in 14k gold, showcasing pearls, diamonds and precious stones – translates seamlessly from sketch to finished piece.
+He’s also clear in his artistic vision, which is why his fine and demi-fine jewelry – realized in 14k gold, showcasing pearls, diamonds and precious stones – translates seamlessly from sketch to finished piece.

-Below, Harris shares exactly what goes into creating Mateo’s contemporary jewellery collections, plus some inspiring life anecdotes along the way.
+Below, Harris shares exactly what goes into creating Mateo’s contemporary jewelry collections, plus some inspiring life anecdotes along the way.

-How does your hometown of NYC inspire your jewellery designs?
+How does your hometown of NYC inspire your jewelry designs?

 New York City is a big melting pot, so it's (almost) impossible to feel uninspired.
 One could be sitting on the A train and discover inspiration in a stylish young lady, brilliantly clad in unique gear.
 That’s the thing about NYC: there are true individuals anywhere and everywhere.
 I am also often inspired by modern/contemporary art – fortunately, New York has a plethora of museums to choose from.

 Jamaica is a huge source of inspiration for me, but not in the cliché way one would think.
 What I’m trying to say is that I don’t make beach jewelry or shell earrings, but what I do make is jewelry with a ‘No problem, Mon!’ vibe.
 It's not complicated; it's unpretentious; it’s inclusive; it's easy to wear.
 Plus, you may notice that the Jamaican colors feature subtly in my collections: yellow gold, vibrant malachite (green) and black onyx.